-13b.11 The Chair will consider what information it is lawful and appropriate to share.
+13b.25 The response may be drafted by the Chair or the MAPPA coordinator, but it is for the Chair to decide what information it is lawful and appropriate to share.
 There must be a lawful basis for sharing information and it must be necessary and proportionate to do so.
 Full guidance on sharing information lawfully is provided in Chapter 9 - Information-sharing and must always be complied with.
 Information from the MAPPA minutes should not be shared without the involvement of the agency that originally provided it.
 MAPPA minutes should be shared using an executive summary unless it is absolutely necessary to provide the full minutes.
-Any reports referencing the MAPPA minutes must be cleared with the MAPPA meeting chair prior to publication to ensure that no sensitive material is disclosed.
+Any reports referencing the MAPPA minutes must be cleared with the MAPPA Meeting Chair prior to publication to ensure that no sensitive material is disclosed.

-13b.12 Courts, tribunals and the Parole Board should be offered executive summaries in the first instance.
+13b.26 Courts, tribunals and the Parole Board should be offered executive summaries in the first instance.
 If this offer is rejected and provision of the full minutes is ordered, they must be provided unless an agreement can be reached to provide a summary.
 For example, the full minutes and executive summary could be shown to a judge in chambers to demonstrate that the executive summary contains all of the relevant information and then the executive summary could be used in proceedings.
 If full minutes are provided and there are concerns about the safety of an individual being compromised as a result of the information being shared within court or parole proceedings, this should be made clear in a covering letter.

-13b.13 Requests from chairs of reviews (domestic homicide reviews, child serious case reviews etc.) should clarify what they need to know that is not, or could not be, provided by information from individual agencies.
+13b.27 Chairs of reviews (domestic homicide reviews, child serious case reviews etc.) who request copies of minutes should be asked to clarify what they need to know that is not, or could not be, provided by information from individual agencies.
 If the information required is only held in MAPPA meeting minutes, an executive summary is usually the most appropriate way to respond.